rahfianugerah/sentiment-analysis/README.md

 ## Project Overview
 <p align="justify">
-  This project delves into the realm of human emotion through the lens of Natural Language Processing (NLP). my goal is to construct a powerful model that can classify emotions within textual data, effectively creating an "emotional intelligence engine."
+  This project delves into the realm of human emotion through the lens of Natural Language Processing (NLP).
+  My goal is to construct a powerful model that can classify emotions within textual data, effectively creating an "emotional intelligence engine."
   This model will leverage the capabilities of TensorFlow, a popular deep learning and machine learning framework, and Long Short-Term Memory (LSTM) networks, known for their prowess in handling sequential data like text.
 </p>